-(a) October 1 filing schedule.
-Public Service Company of Colorado, Eastern Colorado Utility Company, and Aquila, Inc., shall file with the Commission annual GCA applications with an effective date of October 1.
-Additional GCA applications may also be filed as necessary.
-The GPR for the preceding gas purchase year in which a GPP was filed shall be filed as a separate filing at the same time as the annual GCA application to be effective October 1.

-- (b) November 1 filing schedule.
-Atmos Energy Corporation, Kinder Morgan, Inc., Colorado Natural Gas, Inc., and Rocky Mountain Natural Gas Company shall file with the Commission annual GCA applications with an effective date of November 1.
-Additional GCA applications may also be filed as necessary.
-The GPR for the preceding gas purchase year in which a GPP was filed shall be filed as a separate filing at the same time as the annual GCA application to be effective November 1. - (c) A utility shall file its GPP submittal annually on or before June 1 for the next gas purchase year beginning July 1.
+- (a) October 1 filing schedule.
+Public Service Company of Colorado, Eastern Colorado Utility Company, and Aquila, Inc and Atmos Energy Corporation, shall file with the Commission annual GCA applications with an effective date of October 1.
+Additional GCA applications may also be filed as necessary pursuant to paragraph 4603(c).
+The GPR for the preceding gas purchase year in which a GPP was filed shall be filed as a separate filing at the same time as the annual GCA application to be effective October 1. - (b) November 1 filing schedule.
+Atmos Energy Corporation, Kinder Morgan, Inc., Colorado Natural Gas, Inc., and Rocky Mountain Natural Gas Company Black Hills/Colorado Gas Utility Company, LP; Black Hills Gas Distribution, LLC; Durango Mountain Utilities; and Colorado Natural Gas, Inc. shall file with the Commission annual GCA applications with an effective date of November 1.
+Additional GCA applications may also be filed as necessary pursuant to paragraph 4603(c).
+The GPR for the preceding gas purchase year in which a GPP was filed shall be filed as a separate filing at the same time as the annual GCA application to be effective November 1. - (c) AII utilityies shall file its-their GPP submittal annually on or before June 1 for the next gas purchase year beginning July 1.